 and How Acupuncture and Herbal Medicine Can Help, Part 1

-Another reason for lung weakness that is often overlooked stems from grief that is unexpressed or over-expressed.
-In Asian medicine the lungs and grief are seen as interconnected.
+Another reason for lung weakness that is often overlooked stems from the grief that is unexpressed or over-expressed.
+In Asian medicine, the lungs and grief are seen as interconnected.
 The lungs are weakened by excessive grief that is unexpressed and held in the body, as well as by grief that is prolonged and over-expressed.
-It is important that emotions such as grief are expressed to an appropriate extent, so that this emotion does not become stuck in the body, or become an overdeveloped pathway.
-On the flip side, as recognized and worked with in Five Elements acupuncture, an individual with a constitutional lung weakness can have a propensity towards excessive or deficient grief, hopelessness, and/ or weeping.
-Often times the individual with lung weakness will demonstrate a concave chest, to varying degrees.
-Opening the chest through breath work, walking up steep hills, doing regular chest opening exercises, as well as finding supportive avenues to work with grief, can be helpful in reestablishing the health of the lungs.
+Emotions such as grief must be expressed to an appropriate extent, so that this emotion does not become stuck in the body, or become an overdeveloped pathway.
+On the flip side, as recognized and worked within Five Elements acupuncture, an individual with a constitutional lung weakness can have a propensity towards excessive or deficient grief, hopelessness, and/ or weeping.
+Often the individual with lung weakness will demonstrate a concave chest, to varying degrees.
+Opening the chest through breathwork, walking up steep hills, doing regular chest opening exercises, as well as finding supportive avenues to work with grief, can help reestablish the health of the lungs.

 …To be continued in Part 2: